 Most start-up businesses don’t seem to think about the needs of a legal team, especially for everything else they offer besides business assistance.

-While at first, you may need the lawyer to help get the business off the ground, there are plenty of other reasons why you’ll want to have a lawyer on retainer for your business.
+While at first, you may need a lawyer to help get the business off the ground, there are plenty of other reasons why you’ll want to have a lawyer on retainer for your business.

 For instance, this legal team can look over every contract that comes your way, such as any business loans you take out, to ensure you’re making a smart business decision for your company.